 - What is included in the rent — utilities, internet, parking etc?

-- What are the building rules – ask to see a copy of strata bylaws?
+- What are the building rules?
+Ask to see a copy of the strata bylaws.

 - Are any discounts available?
 Some landlords may give you a month free if you are willing to sign a longer lease.